ctohm/edge-resizer/docs/routing.md

 ---

 You might wonder: "*why not just use the searchParams and forget about routing?*".
 Well: There was  **[:boom: a very practical reason](use_cases.html)** to implement our routing logic.
-But having compact and tidy URLs is nice too.
+But having compact and tidy URLs is nice by itself, isn't it?